scanse/sweep-3d-scanner-unity-viewer/README.md

 - `StandaloneFileBrowser`: enables using the native OS dialog to select a csv file, src available [here](https://github.com/gkngkc/UnityStandaloneFileBrowser).

 ### Included Assets
+- `Scenes/main`:
+  - The main 1 to 1 scale point cloud viewer, best for walking around the scan.
+  - Point cloud can be raised or lowered to match the floor height with the ground plane.
+- `Scenes/miniature`:
+  - Shrinks the point cloud into a diorama size for top down viewing.
+  - Point cloud can be be raised, lowered, rotated and scaled.
 - `Scripts/CSVReader`:
   - Naively parses a csv file of the expected structure into an array of `Vector4` objects.
   - Each `Vector4` represents a point, where the first 3 elements (x,y,z) are position, and the 4th (w) is normalized signal strength.